 Macbeth.
-Be innocent of the knowledge, dearest chuck,

-Till thou applaud the deed. -- Come, seeling night,

-Scarf up the tender eye of pitiful day,

-And with thy bloody and invisible hand

-Cancel and tear to pieces that great bond

-Which keeps me pale.
-Light thickens,

-And the crow makes wing to the rooky wood.

-Good things of day begin to droop and drowse

-Whiles night's black agents to their preys do rouse. --

-Thou marvelllest at my words -- but hold thee still.
+Be innocent of the knowledge, dearest chuck, Till thou applaud the deed. -- Come, seeling night, Scarf up the tender eye of pitiful day, And with thy bloody and invisible hand Cancel and tear to pieces that great bond Which keeps me pale.
+Light thickens, and the crow Makes wing to the rooky wood.
+Good things of day begin to droop and drowse Whiles night's black agents to their preys do rouse. -- Thou marvell'st at my words -- but hold thee still.
 Things bad begun make strong themselves by ill.
 So, prithee, go with me.

+Enter three Murderers.

 1 Murderer.
-Who did bid thee join with us?
+But who did bid thee join with us?

-Seyton.
+3 Murderer.
 Macbeth.

 2 Murderer.
 He needs not our mistrust, since he delivers

 Our offices and what we have to do,

 To the direction just.